✔ No account fees or minimums ✔ Up to 4.20% APY

 Streams of Income

-Millionaires and billionaires may be more diverse in terms of where their income derives from.
-An oft-cited IRS study suggests that wealthier people have seven different streams of income on average.
+An oft-cited IRS study suggests that the average millionaire has seven different streams.
 They may have a job, but a large part of their income may come from different types of investments or business ventures.
 Wealthy people can also generate income from pensions or annuities.
 It this way, they are less beholden to what you might call the daily grind.

 Budgeting and Financial Planning

-Rich people might make a six-figure or even seven figure income or more, but they may not save or invest much of that income.
+Rich people might make a six-figure or even seven-figure income or more, but they may not save or invest much of that income.
 (Think about those actors and singers you may have read about who have frittered away their fortunes on luxury real estate, travel, fashion, food, and wine.)
-They might have a budget, but they don’t always stick to it.
+They might have a budget, but not always stick to it.
 Perhaps they’re spending more than they make as they attempt to cover their lifestyle.
-Rich people may not be very forward-thinking in terms of planning for retirement or other long-term goals.
+Some rich people may not be very forward-thinking in terms of planning for retirement or other long-term goals.

 Wealthy people may not have to live by a strict budget either if their assets substantially outpace their spending.
 But they may take financial planning more seriously and be proactive about things like investing and retirement planning.
 They may also focus on estate planning and the best ways to pass on as much of their wealth as possible while minimizing taxes for their heirs.